Kainmueller-Lab/arctique/README.md

 - Implement interpolation between cellTypes (to get more and less similar cellTypes)
 - Toggle cell occlusion (Yes/No)
 - Implement minimum (or average) distance between cells

+### Mask creation
 - Add label members to cell type class (which will be needed to create (in)correctly labeled GT masks)
-- Add parameter betwee 0 and 1 that
+- Add parameter between 0 and 1 that steers the ratio of mislabeled or unlabeled cell masks

 ## Pipeline
 1) Generation of cells